roman-milk/roman-milk.github.io/prof-blackmailed.md

  Lori sensed victory.
 She let go of the tit and shoved her hand under Kerri's stomach in search for the ultimate control button.
 Her fingers found the wet puffy lips and instantly pinched the exposed clitoris.
 Lori used enough force to bring a loud weeping scream to Kerri's lips, but any screech was swallowed by the forced kiss before anyone could hear a protest.

  The student was a predator.
 Lori thrust two fingers into the heated pussy and she felt the wild pumping of her boyfriend, as Keith continued pumping his cock in and out of the teacher's ass.
 Then she curled her fingers and put immense pressure on the sensitive G-spot, jerking her hand back and forth over top of the squashed clitty.
-Report_Story #5